Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 - Yansu Ji (鹽酥雞, or deep fried chicken and other foods): This is the most popular type of food in this night market, with at least four stalls devoted to it.

-- Lazy Person’s Chicken Fillet (懶人披薩雞排): A jipai (deep fried chicken fillet) shop whose specialty is pizza chicken fillet.
+- Lazy Person’s Chicken Fillet (懶人披薩雞排, here): A jipai (deep fried chicken fillet) shop whose specialty is pizza chicken fillet.

-Kaisyuan Night Market (凱旋觀光夜市 or Kaixuan Night Market) used to be billed as Taiwan’s largest night market, but it is all but dead now.
+Kaisyuan Night Market (凱旋觀光夜市 or Kaixuan Night Market, here) used to be billed as Taiwan’s largest night market, but it is all but dead now.

 In its prime, Kaisyaun Night Market, in combination with the adjacent Jin Zuan Night Market (金鑽假日市集) and Yide Night Market (一德勞工夜市) supposedly had some 1000 stalls.
-The latter two night markets are now totally closed, and only a few dozen food stalls remain open at Kaisyuan.
+The latter two night markets are now totally closed, and only a handful of food stalls somehow still remain open at Kaisyuan.

 If you want to make the journey out to Kaisyuan, perhaps to marvel at the night market “ruins”, you’ll have to ride the MRT to Kaisyuan, then transfer onto the LRT and ride it one stop further (or walk 10 minutes) to Kaisyuan Rueitian station.